clovisphere/space-invaders/README.md

 > A retro arcade clone implemented in zig 🤭

 This project is a zig implementation of the classic Space Invaders game.
-It is a port of the [C++ tutorial by Programming With Nick](https://www.youtube.com/watch?v=TGo3Oxdpr5o), created as a hands-on exercise to learn Zig's syntax, memory management, and build system.
+It is a port of the [C++ Space Invaders Tutorial with raylib](https://www.youtube.com/watch?v=TGo3Oxdpr5o), created as a hands-on exercise to learn zig's syntax, memory management, and build system.

 ## 📋 TODO
 - [ ] **High Score System**: Implement persistent high scores by saving/loading from a local file.